VinEdw/phy-2540-expt-02/expt-02.typ

 V_0 = -(#intercept_disp) (#A_disp) dot zi.liter(1000)/m3(1) = #V_0_disp
 $ <eq_V_0_calculation>

-@tb_calculated_quantities provides a summary of all the calculated quantities that were not made for a single sample.
+@tb_calculated_quantities provides a summary of all the calculated quantities that were not made for an individual sample in particular.

 #figure(
   {